Which Of The Following Would Not Be Considered Physical Abuse

 • An individual accidentally stepping on someone's foot in a crowded space.

 In these cases, the lack of intent to harm is the key factor.
-However, repeated accidents or situations where negligence is evident may warrant further investigation.
+That said, repeated accidents or situations where negligence is evident may warrant further investigation.

 2. Reasonable Medical Procedures